Jewish Studies Graduate Fellowship

 Applications for the 2017-2018 academic year are now open.
 Apply here.

 Established in 2012, the Jewish Studies Graduate Fellowship builds an intellectual community around Jewish Studies at the University of Washington.
 The interdisciplinary cohort of fellows is selected annually from graduate programs across campus.
-Each fellow receives funding and mentorship from the UW Stroum Center to help pursue their unique masters- and doctoral-level projects related to the study of Jewish history, culture, and contemporary life.
+Each fellow receives $3,000 in funding, as well as mentorship from the UW Stroum Center, in support of their unique Masters- and doctoral-level projects related to the study of Jewish history, culture, and contemporary life.

 The Graduate Fellowship reflects the diversity of the field of Jewish Studies today.
 Past participants have come from the departments of Comparative Religion, English, French and Italian Studies, History, Information Science, International Studies, Linguistics, Near and Middle Eastern Studies, Political Science, and Slavic Languages and Literatures.